Change of Address Checklist for 2024: Who to Notify When You Move

 Other people to notify

 There are a few other parties that you’ll definitely want to change your address with.
-Inform these groups, and you’ll have completed our change of address checklist!
+Inform these groups, and you’ll have completed our moving change of address checklist!

 Here are the last few people you need to let know about your change of address: